w3c/wai-intro-wcag/content/wcag3-intro.md

 #### _**Draft Examples**_ {#eg-guidelines}

 The draft guidelines included in the First Public Working Draft were selected to illustrate specific aspects of the proposed structure of WCAG 3 and relationship with WCAG 2.
-* Migrating a WCAG 2 success criterion as is into a WCAG 3 outcome: [Text alternatives](https://w3c.github.io/silver/guidelines/#text-alternatives)
+* [Text alternatives](https://w3c.github.io/silver/guidelines/#text-alternatives) &mdash; Migrating a WCAG 2 success criterion as is into a WCAG 3 outcome
-* Merging multiple AA and AAA success criteria into a single WCAG 3 guideline: [Visual contrast of text](https://w3c.github.io/silver/guidelines/#visual-contrast-of-text)
-* Adding new accessibility requirements that did not fit the parameters for being included in WCAG 2: [Clear words](https://w3c.github.io/silver/guidelines/#clear-words)
+* [Clear words](https://w3c.github.io/silver/guidelines/#clear-words) &mdash; Adding a new accessibility requirement that was considered insufficiently testable for WCAG 2, and can be tested using the WCAG 3 rating scale
-* Integrating WCAG 2 content with significant updates: [Structured content](https://w3c.github.io/silver/guidelines/#structured-content)
-* Adapting WCAG 2 success criteria to emerging technologies, such as virtual reality: [Captions](https://w3c.github.io/silver/guidelines/#captions)
+* [Captions](https://w3c.github.io/silver/guidelines/#captions) &mdash; Adapting WCAG 2 success criteria to emerging technologies, such as virtual reality, and demonstrating how scoring varies by context
+* [Structured content](https://w3c.github.io/silver/guidelines/#structured-content) &mdash; Combining guidance from multiple WCAG 2 success criteria into a new WCAG 3 guideline with multiple outcomes
+* [Visual contrast of text](https://w3c.github.io/silver/guidelines/#visual-contrast-of-text) &mdash; Combining guidance from multiple WCAG 2 success criteria, and a new algorithm with support for different situations

-These guidelines are rough draft examples, and will be refined and edited in future Working Drafts.
+These guidelines and outcomes are rough draft examples that will be refined and edited in future Working Drafts.

 #### **Review Questions**

 For specific questions that we would like feedback on, see:
 * Questions in the blog post [WCAG 3 FPWD Published, Feedback section](https://www.w3.org/blog/2021/01/wcag-3-fpwd/#feedback).
 * Questions in Editor’s Notes throughout the draft.

+To comment, please open a [new GitHub issue in the WCAG 3 (Silver) repository](https://github.com/w3c/silver/issues/new).
+Please create one GitHub issue per discrete comment, rather than putting comments on multiple topics in a single issue.

+If it’s not feasible for you to use GitHub, send comments in e-mail to: public-silver@w3.org

+Please send comments on this draft by *26 February 2021*.

 {% include_cached excol.html type="end" %}